 VERY STRONG RANKINGS DEBUT

-Specifically, Byrum alumni rated their professors very well when it came to their availability and willingness to meet outside of the classroom.
+Byrum 2019 alumni rated their professors very well, with an 8.6 on a 10 point scale when it came to their availability and willingness to meet outside of the classroom.
 They also rated the school very highly for its ability to nurture and grow their soft skills in business.
 On the other hand, recent alumni gave the lowest mark to its connection with the alumni network and that network’s ability to help them secure jobs throughout their career.

-Sticking with the Roman Catholic roots, the school also boasts the recently launched Walker Center for Applied Ethics.
+Sticking with the Roman Catholic roots, the school launched a new course in Moral Capitalism and also boasts the recently launched Walker Center for Applied Ethics.